rohan04rex/Learnify/README.md

-# Learnify
-🎓 Learnify: A full-stack LMS platform built with Vanilla JS, Bootstrap 5, PHP, MySQL, and a Node.js/React administration dashboard.

 # Learnify 🎓

 Learnify is a comprehensive modern e-learning platform designed to provide a seamless learning experience for students and powerful management tools for administrators.